 Included are home safety tips.
 Be proactive and take small steps to protect yourself and your loved ones.
 Fall asleep rest assured you took steps to ensure a safe home for your family.

 1. Spruce Up Your Front Porch

 April is a time for welcoming the new season.
 We spend more time outdoors as warmer weather approaches.
 Spruce up your front porch and create an inviting space for yourself and visitors.

 Just a few simple tasks make a world of difference.

 Wipe down your front door, shake out your welcome mat and add some plants or foliage.
 If you have the space add a chair or sitting area.

 A stylish and functional doormat is a great way to welcome visitors.

 Sometimes we need a nudge of inspiration to get us out of a style rut.

-Head over to 5 amazing ways to style your front porch for ideas.
+Head over to 5 unique ways to style your front porch for ideas.

 2. Inspect And Clean Window And Door Screens